MarTech Meaning- What is MarTech & Why Is It Important

 The focus is now on solutions that cover the entire customer journey.

-The industry is also dealing with challenges like data privacy, security, and measurement and is constantly adapting to fast-changing consumer behaviors.
+The industry also faces challenges such as data privacy, security, and measurement and constantly adapts to fast-changing consumer behaviors.

 Advantages and Disadvantages of MarTech